kristiandupont/rtasm/README.md

 rtasm
 =====

+_**Update (2023)**: This is obviously old but since I get emails about it every now and then, I am keeping it in place.
+If you are looking for documentation, it's in the [RTASM.cbi](./RTASM.cbi) file._

+---

 Runtime Assembler for C++

 This library allows you to generate highly efficient code by assembling it runtime.
 It consists of an approxmiation of x86 assembly language which generated the corresponding IA32 instructions.